 cathedral, the historic main square, the central

-the city and the Andes beyond.
-Afternoon drive
+the Andes beyond.
+Afternoon drive into the

-into the countryside to the Undurraga vineyard
+countryside to the Undurraga vineyard for a tour

-for a tour and wine tasting.
+and wine tasting.
 (B)

 Early morning flight to Calama and transfer to